Curriculum

 • HIM 6267 Foundations of Health and Analytics Administration

-Addresses foundational knowledge and skills needed to successfully contribute to and advance in the healthcare informatics and analytics community including a) the landscape of health, healthcare, health informatics, and the healthcare industry, b) the basics of collaborative interdisciplinary administrative/managerial process in a healthcare environment, c) core skills to prepare health IT related reports and worksheets that are evidence-based, showcase key quantitative data and qualitative information, and are understood by various stakeholders, and d) roles for the aspiring health IT professional.
+This course will address the foundational knowledge and skills needed for graduates to successfully contribute to and advance in the healthcare informatics and analytics community, including: a) an introduction to the landscape of health, healthcare, health informatics, and the healthcare industry; b) the basics of collaborative interdisciplinary administrative and managerial processes in a healthcare environment; c) core skills for preparing health IT-related reports and worksheets that are evidence-based, showcase key quantitative data and qualitative information, and are accessible to various stakeholders; and d) roles for aspiring health IT professionals.

 • HIM 5065 Introduction to Health & Health Informatics

-Introduces students to the concepts of health, the organization and delivery of health services, and the role and impact of health informatics and health systems in health care.
-The population and medical models of health, the concepts of population health and population health management, and the role of policy, financing, and quality initiatives are explored in the context of stakeholder analysis.
-Review of metrics, measures, and public sources of data underscores the evaluation and application of Health IT, data analytics, and health informatics to improving health and healthcare delivery.
+This course introduces students to the concepts of health, the organization and delivery of health services, and the impact of health information technology and health informatics across the healthcare system.
+It covers population and medical models of health, the concepts of population health and population health management, and the role of policy, financing, and quality initiatives within the context of stakeholder analysis.
+A review of metrics, measures, and public sources of data underscores the evaluation and application of health IT, data analytics, artificial intelligence, and health informatics in improving health and healthcare delivery.

 • HIM 6685 Clinical Information Systems

-Introduces students to information systems in health care, its use, and applications in clinical practice and research.
-Explores many facets of HIT used in a clinical context by examining the challenges for information collection, use, and application in healthcare settings.
-Incorporates topics including, electronic health records, clinical decision support systems, privacy, telemedicine, health information exchange, and personal health records, their associated terminology, and factors for successful implementation in clinical settings.
-Students learn the potential value of these systems to care delivery and quality, and considerations related to return on investment.
-It explores aspects of system design and selection, deploying and maintaining these systems (costs, adoption, value proposition, integration into workflow, feasibility, and training).
+This course introduces students to information systems used by providers and administrators in healthcare industry settings.
+It surveys a wide range of systems (e.g., electronic health records, clinical decision support systems, telemedicine, public health systems, and health information exchange), along with their associated terminology and factors for successful selection, implementation, and use in clinical settings.
+The course will also cover the potential value of these systems for care delivery and quality, as well as considerations related to strategy and return on investment.
+Students will explore aspects of system design and selection, implementation and maintenance of these systems (including costs, adoption, value proposition, integration into workflow, feasibility, and training), as well as legal and ethical issues (such as documentation, security, and regulatory requirements).

 • HIM 6865 Healthcare Database Systems